jdhitsolutions/WritingTools/tools.md

 If you are running Windows 8 or later, you can take advantage of Hyper-V to create a virtual environment.
 You can create Windows virtual machines with evaluation copies of Microsoft products.
 Other options you might consider are [VMware Workstation](https://www.vmware.com/products/workstation-pro.html) or [VMware Fusion](https://www.vmware.com/products/fusion.html) for those of you of the Apple persuasion.
 An open source option I've used in the past is [VirtualBox](https://www.virtualbox.org/)

+And just as I posted this I saw a terrific article on [building a Windows server lab on an Intel NUC](https://www.thomasmaurer.ch/2018/11/windows-server-lab-intel-nuc/).

 _last update 27 November, 2018_